eckon/money-tracker-backend/README.md

 Currently it is running via `railway.app` and uses `discord` to handle auth tokens.
 - it exists a production and testing env

+### Variables
+Generally there are a few things needed for production (and probably others) to run.
+These can be found in the `.env.example` file

 ## run entirely in docker
 - run `docker compose up`